-As France is the country where wine making and viticulture first was refined and the French defined many different types of wine production, regions of France are now just as synonymous with what wines come from there as what the scenery is like.
-For centuries, France has been the holy land of wine–it is THE birthplace of modern wine making and serves as a model for wine production internationally.
-France produces between 7 and 8 billion bottles per year and has the second largest total vineyard area in the entire world (despite being a country that is only the size of Texas).
+As France is the country where winemaking and viticulture first was refined and the French defined many different types of wine production, regions of France are now just as synonymous with what wines come from there as what the scenery is like.
+France is the birthplace of modern winemaking and serves as a model for wine production internationally.
+Even though it’s only about the size of Texas, France produces between 7 and 8 billion bottles per year and has the second-largest total vineyard area in the world.

 Learn more about French Wine:

-Before you head to France you may be interested in learning more about which wines and what kinds of wines come from which regions in France.
+Before you head to France, you may be interested in learning more about which wines come from the regions you’llbe visiting.
 Here is a complete guide on the wine producing regions of France.

 Loire Valley